MaxtDesign

 For the deeper Core Web Vitals architecture and what each metric measures, see Core Web Vitals 2026: The Technical SEO Blueprint.
 This article is the WordPress-specific implementation work.

-Hosting — the foundation
+Hosting: the foundation

 You can't outrun bad hosting.
 Cheap shared hosting on oversold servers caps how good your TTFB can be.
 The hosting tiers worth knowing:

-• Budget shared hosting ($5-15/mo) — fine for low-traffic brochure sites; TTFB will be 600-1200ms on cache misses
+• Budget shared hosting ($5 to $15/mo): fine for low-traffic brochure sites.
+TTFB will be 600 to 1,200ms on cache misses.

-• Managed WordPress hosts (Kinsta, WP Engine, Pressable, $30-100+/mo) — built-in object caching, full-page cache, server-level optimizations; TTFB 100-300ms
+• Managed WordPress hosts (Kinsta, WP Engine, Pressable, $30 to $100+/mo): built-in object caching, full-page cache, server-level optimizations.
+TTFB 100 to 300ms.

-For most clients, managed WordPress hosting is the right starting point — the per-month cost is recovered immediately in the time you don't spend tuning Nginx.
+For most clients, managed WordPress hosting is the right starting point.
+The per-month cost is recovered immediately in the time you don't spend tuning Nginx.

 Three caching layers work together.
 Get all three right.

-• Page cache — full HTML responses cached at the server or edge, served without invoking PHP for anonymous traffic.
+• Page cache: full HTML responses cached at the server or edge, served without invoking PHP for anonymous traffic.
 The biggest single win.

-• Object cache(Redis, Memcached) — caches the database queries WordPress runs internally.
+• Object cache(Redis, Memcached): caches the database queries WordPress runs internally.
 Cuts down on the "30+ DB queries per page" default.

-• Browser cache— long max-age headers on static assets so returning visitors don't re-download.
+• Browser cache:long max-age headers on static assets so returning visitors don't re-download.

-On managed hosts, page cache and object cache are usually built in — verify they're actually running.
+On managed hosts, page cache and object cache are usually built in.
+Verify they're actually running.
 On a generic VPS or shared, install one of the WP-aware caches: WP Rocket (paid, easy), W3 Total Cache (free, complex), Cache Enabler (free, lightweight), or LiteSpeed Cache if you're on a LiteSpeed server.

 The image pipeline